Kyle Vinales: Professional career

-In 2015 Vinales won the Tunisian league MVP when he averages 22.4 point and 6 assist per game.
-He also won the Tunisian league championship in the same year.
-In 2018 he was named to the BSN (Puerto Rican league) top five players.
-When he averaged 20.1 pts per game 3.4 rebs and 3.6 assist for Humacao Caciques.
+In 2015 Vinales won the Tunisian League MVP, averaging 22.4 points and 6 assists per game, while also winning the Tunisian championship that same year.
+In 2018, he was named into the all-BSN team, which is an honour for the Puerto Rican league's top five players.
+During the BSN season, he averaged 20.1 points, 3.4 rebounds, and 3.6 assists per game for the Grises de Humacao.

-On September 30, 2019, he has signed with Kalev/Cramo of the Latvian–Estonian League.
+On September 30, 2019, Vinales signed with Kalev/Cramo of the Latvian–Estonian League.

-On July 12, 2020, he has signed with Lietkabelis of the Lithuanian Basketball League.
+On July 12, 2020, he signed with Lietkabelis of the Lithuanian Basketball League.
 Vinales played for Gigantes de Carolina of the Puerto Rican league in 2021, averaging 11.2 points, 5.0 assists, and 3.4 rebounds per game.
 On September 7, 2021, he signed with KK Studentski centar of the Prva A Liga and the ABA League.

-In Februaray, 2022, he signed with Mets de Guaynabo of the Puerto Rican League.
+In Februaray, 2022, Vinales signed with Mets de Guaynabo of the Puerto Rican League.

-On July 4, 2022, he has signed with SLUC Nancy Basket of the LNB Pro A.
+On July 4, 2022, he signed with SLUC Nancy Basket of the LNB Pro A.

 On January 1, 2023, he signed with Legia Warszawa of the Polish Basketball League.

 The Basketball Tournament

 Vinales joined House of 'Paign, a team composed primarily of Illinois alumni in The Basketball Tournament 2020.
-He scored five points and dished out four assists in a 76-53 win over War Tampa in the first round.
+He scored five points and dished out four assists in a 76–53 win over War Tampa in the first round.